-This website is in honor of our Sovereign Lord who graciously orchestrates the release of those who, without His
+This website is in honor of our Sovereign Lord who graciously orchestrates the release of those who, without His gracious intervention,

-gracious intervention, are prisoners of their own fallen wills.
+are prisoners of their own fallen wills.
 Investigating matters of

-Biblical Origins
+Biblical Origins and

-Biblical Faith, by way of Scriptures, using the disciplines of
+Faith, by way of Scriptures, using the disciplines of

-Philosophy
+Philosophy and

-Theology, I explore how God's sovereign work of
+I explore how God's sovereign work of

 free grace and

-effects the way that we think, make decisions, and ultimately, the way that we live our lives as a result of who we are and what we
+and ultimately the way that we live our lives as a result of who we are and what we believe.

 We find ourselves in this modern age of secular humanistic reasoning where the theory of evolution, via pseudoscience, is taught and

-culture has been saturated with the idea that there is no God to be accountable to that sovereignly rules the universe.
-The result
+presented as fact in our educational systems and media.
+Our culture has been saturated with the idea that there is no God to be accountable

-of these deceptive teachings elevates mankind to the highest of beings, while at the same time, reducing mankind to nothing more than
+of being and authority, while at the same time, reducing mankind to nothing more than a cosmic accident with no real value in the cosmos

-at all.
+exist at all.
 I hope to demonstrate, philosophically at least, not only that God exists, but that He must exist

 —necessarily!